MechanicalRock/mechanicalrock.github.io/_posts/2020-05-05-serverless-express-sls-client.md

 # A Comparison with JWT Authorizers

 It makes sense to talk about the difference between this method and JWT's, given that JWT support is available in HTTP APIs for API Gateway and IAM authorization isn't (it's limited to REST APIs).
-I don't think this means that AWS is abandoning IAM authorization for API Gateway - JWT's are extremely popular and every customer was implementing their own JWT Authorizer with Lambda.
+I don't think this means that AWS is abandoning IAM authorization for API Gateway - JWT's are extremely popular and every customer was implementing their own JWT Authorizer with Lambda (sometimes incorrectly).
 I think IAM authorization has several advantages over JWTs.

 - It provides a different signature per request, thereby providing a way to ensure the request isn't tampered with.
 - The secret is not exposed in the request, thereby limiting the opportunities to expose the secret, either via a man-in-the-middle attack or similar vector.